-Difficulty Level: Novice | Time Required: Two minutes | Tools Required: None
+Difficulty Level: Novice | Time Required: 2 Minutes | Tools Required: None | Related Parts, Products, Services or Technology: None

-If equipped, IntelliBeam can automatically turn the vehicle’s high beam headlamps On and Off according to surrounding traffic conditions.
+If your vehicle has this available feature, at speeds above 25 mph IntelliBeam can automatically turn the vehicle’s high beams on and off according to surrounding traffic conditions.

-- Your vehicle’s engine must be running and headlamps must be on for IntelliBeam to work.
+1. Your vehicle’s engine must be running and headlamps must be on for IntelliBeam to work.

-- Place the turn signal lever in the neutral position.
+3. Place the turn signal lever in the neutral position.

-- A green “A” icon displays in the instrument panel when IntelliBeam is enabled.
+5. A green “A” icon displays in the instrument panel when IntelliBeam is enabled.

-- When IntelliBeam activates the high beams, a blue icon displays in the instrument panel with the green “A” icon.
+7. When IntelliBeam activates the high beams, a blue icon displays in the instrument panel with the green “A” icon.

 Driving with IntelliBeam

-The high-beam headlamps remain On until:
+The high beam headlamps remain on until:

-- The vehicle’s speed drops below 12 mph
+11. The vehicle’s speed drops below 12 mph.